 The bottom line

-Capital One offers some excellent business credit cards with significant perks, yet there are plenty of other card issuers to consider.
-Take a close look at the options above, but don’t forget to compare business credit cards from issuers like Chase and American Express.
+Capital One offers some excellent business credit cards with significant perks, but there are plenty of other card issuers to consider.
+Take a close look at the options above, but don’t forget to compare these picks to top business credit cards from issuers like Chase and American Express.
 With some basic research, you should be able to identify a shortlist of business cards to set your finances up for success.

-All information about the Capital One Spark Miles Select for Business and the Capital One Spark Classic for Business has been collected independently by Bankrate and has not been reviewed or approved by the issuer.
+*The information about the Spark 1% Classic has been collected independently by Bankrate.com.
+The card details have not been reviewed or approved by the card issuer.